jyodroid/python_training/Readme.md

 + *mindstorms* - basic figures
 + *flower* - a rose like figure

+#### Google Python exercises
++ *hello* - Main class, system arguments, array splice, string trim.
++ *string1* - Basic string operations as substrings and replace.

 ### Useful links
 [Google python class] - free class for people with a little bit of programming experience who want to learn Python. in this repo are included the exercises of the course.

 [Udacity Programming Foundations with Python] - Introductory programming class to learn Object-Oriented Programming, a must-have technique to reuse and share code easily.
 Learn by making projects that spread happiness…

+[Coursera An introduction to Interactive Programming in Python] - This two-part course is designed to help students with very little or no computing background learn the basics of building simple interactive applications.

+[Python books] - A Python Reading List by Wesley Chun.

+[Python official documentation] - Official documentation for both versions.

 License
 ----